-English Church Architecture -
+English Church Architecture.

-GUILDEN MORDEN, St. Mary (TL 279 442) (February 2015 [sic])
+GUILDEN MORDEN, St. Mary (TL 279 442),

-(Bedrock: Upper Cretaceous, Lower Chalk)
+(Bedrock: Upper Cretaceous, Lower Chalk.)

 Inside the building, a more complicated story is revealed.
-The aisle arcades (shown above from the west) are six bays long and each formed of two distinct parts with breaks represented by a couple of short wall pieces, one in the middle of the S. aisle (illustrated below left), dividing it into two sections of three bays, and one after the fourth bay from the east in the N. aisle (below right), where the wall piece (if it may be so called) is scarcely four inches wide.
-Not one of these sections is identical to another but by far the most dissimilar is the eastern section of the S. arcade, composed of double-flat-chamfered arches springing from tall octagonal piers and semi-octagonal responds, with nailhead around the capitals of the W. respond and eastern pier, characteristic of c.
+The aisle arcades (seen above from the west) are six bays long and each formed of two distinct parts with breaks represented by a couple of short wall pieces, one in the middle of the S. aisle (illustrated below left), dividing it into two sections of three bays, and one after the fourth bay from the east in the N. aisle (below right), where the wall piece (if it may be so called) is scarcely four inches wide.
+Not one of these sections is identical to any one of the others but by far the most dissimilar is the eastern section of the S. arcade, composed of double-flat-chamfered arches springing from tall octagonal piers and semi-octagonal responds, with nailhead around the capitals of the W. respond and eastern pier, characteristic of c.
 1170 - 1300.
-Pevsner suggested these bays might indicate the length of the original church, which would have rendered it somewhat out of proportion, but as he seems not to have noticed the subtler difference between the two parts of the N. arcade, which also requires explanation, perhaps the correct interpretation is that the earlier church was four bays long, with - from the thirteenth century onwards - a three-bay S. chapel butting up against a porch to the west.
+Pevsner suggested these bays might indicate the length of the original church (The Buildings of England: Cambridgeshire, Harmondsworth, Penguin, 1970, p.
+398), which would have rendered it somewhat out of proportion, but as he seems not to have noticed the subtler difference between the two parts of the N. arcade, which also requires explanation, perhaps the correct interpretation is that the earlier church was four bays long, with - from the thirteenth century onwards - a three-bay S. chapel butting up against a porch to the west.
 (Notice the piscina recessed in the east end of the S. aisle south wall.)
 The four-bay N aisle could have been added shortly after c.1350, judging from the arcade carrying two sunk quadrants and dripstones rising from large head label stops (the only part of either arcade to have them) above quatrefoil piers with narrow spurs in the diagonals.
 This building could then have been extended westwards to meet the new tower, around the end of the fourteenth century, necessitating the construction of two additional aisle bays to the north, and three to the south, after the decision had been made to rebuild the porch beyond the line of the aisle to the south.
-The arches in both sections bear double wave mouldings on the inner order and a single wave on the outer order, above piers composed of four major and four minor shafts, with such differences as exist north to south, residing largely in the depth and exact profile of the capitals, and possibly attributable to the involvement of two masons.
+The arches in both these sections bear a double wave moulding on the inner order and a single wave on the outer order, above piers composed of four major and four minor shafts, with such differences as exist north to south, residing largely in the depth and exact profile of the capitals, and possibly attributable to the involvement of two masons.
 The clerestory may be a fifteenth century addition, when the opportunity was also taken to replace the aisle windows.
 The large tower arch has a wave moulding on the inner order, supported on semicircular shafts, and a complex series of moulding on the outer order, which continue all the way round, uninterrupted by capitals.
 The chancel arch carries a series of complex mouldings above semi-quatrefoil responds with fillets.